 This is a large galley for a cockpit in this class.
 When in cocktail party mode the counter will be a good place to put out glasses and beverages plus still have room for a tray of hors d'oeuvres.
 The table, of course, can handle even more snacks.

 A hatch in the cockpit deck leads to a mechanical room housing the electrical components, holding tank, twin 111 gal (420.2L) fuel tanks, bilge pumps, and optional Kohler generator.

 One of the reasons the cockpit is so roomy on the 370 Venture is because there are no side decks.
 Sea Ray designers have been able to take full advantage of the boat's 11'3" (3.43 m) beam.
 The foredeck is accessed by means of wide molded-in steps on the port side of the companionway and an opening windshield.
 There is a stainless steel railing installed to the right of the steps so there is something to hang on to when going forward.

-Hull #1 of the 370 Venture in Florida during an early sea trial.
+The hull of the 370 Venture.
 Where are the outboard engines?

 The Helm.
 The helm's instrument layout is simple and functional with throttles controls on the right of the steering wheel, a nav screen on the left and gauges across the top under an eyebrow of the dash.
 The helm seat has space for two people and both seats have bolsters.

 To port is an L-shaped lounger seat that can be used in three different ways: 1) One person can be facing forward; 2) Another person can be reclining and facing aft; 3) In cocktail party mode two or three people can be seated here.
 We’d like to see the backrest be made adjustable as currently, it’s leaning too far back to be enjoying the view aft.